 We found 7 neurologists who accept Humana Gold HMO near Columbus, GA.

-Dr. Mohammed Pathan is a specialist in neurophysiology and neurology (brain & spinal cord disease).
-Dr. Pathan is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-His education and training includes medical school at Liaquat University of Medical and Health Sciences and residency at Nassau University Medical Center.
-He is professionally affiliated with Saint Agnes Hospital.
+Dr. Mohammed Pathan is a physician who specializes in neurology (brain & spinal cord disease).
+After completing medical school at Liaquat University of Medical and Health Sciences, Dr. Pathan performed his residency at Nassau University Medical Center.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

-Dr. Jagdish Sidhpura specializes in neurology (brain & spinal cord disease) and practices in Columbus, GA.
-He is a graduate of Grant Medical College.
-Patients gave Dr. Sidhpura an average rating of 2.5 stars out of 5.
+Dr. Reinaldo Verson specializes in neurology (brain & spinal cord disease) and practices in Columbus, GA.
+Patient ratings for Dr. Verson average 2.5 stars out of 5.
 He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.